NicBOMB/Vortex/structure.md

     - *package.json*: project file for production
   - **dist/**: production builds (unpacked and instellers, created during packaging)
   - **out/**: development build (created during build)
-  - **doc/**: api documentation (created by *npm run doc*)
   - **node_modules/**: dependencies (created by *npm install*)
-  - **typings/**: public typings auto-retrieved from public repositories
-  - **typings.custom/**: custom typings for libraries that don't have any yet or where those that exist are incomplete or broken
+  - **typings.custom/**: custom typings for libraries that don't have any, or are incomplete/broken
     - *index.d.ts*: top-level index, references the other typings

-# npm tasks

-- install: download&install dependencies, also downloads typings
-- test: run test suite
-- doc: create api documentation
-- start: compiles typescript, updates all assets, then starts the program in development mode
-- package: creates a distributable installer.
-Also updates all assets and compiles typescript in the process